JoineryHQ/com.joineryhq.fbtok/README.md

-# CiviCRM: FormBuilder hash filters
+# CiviCRM: FormBuilder tokenized filters

-This CiviCRM extension allows site administrators to specify that, for certain FormBuilder forms, certain url parameters should be hashed in a way that makes them hard to guess.
+This CiviCRM extension allows site administrators to specify that, for certain FormBuilder forms, certain url parameters should be tokenized in a way that makes them hard to guess.

 **Example use case**